Programme/Approved Electives for 2022/23

 Each assignment's length will not exceed two sides of A4, not including appendices, but including figures and tables.
 Formatting guides will be provided.2: Group Project weighted 60%

-Two group projects.There will be two equally weighted group projects which will be done in the second semester.
+Three group projects.There will be three equally weighted group projects which will be attempted in the second semester.